CA-ma/rails_bdd/README.md

 **Sanity check - Replicate bug.**
 <img src="./app/assets/images/bug_sanity_check.png">

-After extensive searching on the web, often the fix can be found and added to the code base.
+After searching on the web, often the fix can be found and added to the code base.
+In this case, it is adding `dependent: :destroy` to the `has_many :comments` entity relationship between `articles` and `comments`.

 **Bug Fix - Add new code.**
 <img src="./app/assets/images/article_model_with_fix.png">